zvallarino/phase-3-active-record-costume-store-lab/README.md

 * Create the Costume class in `app/models/`.
 * Fill out the ActiveRecord migration for costumes such that it passes the specs.
 * Create the CostumeStore class in `app/models/`.
-* Fill out the ActiveRecord migration such that it `costume_stores` the specs.
+* Fill out the ActiveRecord migration for `costume_stores` such that it passes the specs.
 * Create the HauntedHouse class in `app/models/`.
 * Fill out the ActiveRecord migration for haunted_houses such that it passes the specs.
 * Remember to run `rake db:migrate` every time you create a migration.